kennyaires/django-challenge/books_api/README.md

 # books-api

 API to manipulates books and authors information.
-Written using Python 3.7 and Django and Django REST framework along with a few dependencies - check Pipfile on the root directory for more info.
+Written using Python 3.7, Django and Django REST framework along with a few dependencies - check Pipfile on the root directory for more info.

 The app is deployed on Heroku with the URL `https://work-at-olist-kenny.herokuapp.com/`.